IFU for Medical Devices

 For more details about this, consult the 82079 standard as there is simply too much information to cover it all here.

-In Europe, it is generally agreed for products that safety instructions at least should be provided with the product, meaning that all non-safety related instructions can be provided online.
+In Europe, it is generally agreed that safety instructions at least should be provided with the product, meaning that all non-safety related instructions can be provided online.

 ‘The supplier shall determine the media and format of the information for use according to the nature of the target audiences and based on their needs’